-The function of Fuzzy control is to adjust the PID parameters continually in order to make manipulation of the output value more flexible and adaptive to various processes.
-The result is to enable a process to reach a predetermined set point in the shortest time, with the minimum of overshoot and undershoot during power-up or external load disturbance.
+The function of Fuzzy control is to adjust PID parameters from time to time in order to make manipulation of the output value more flexible and adaptive to various processes.
+The result is to enable a process to reach a predetermined set point in the shortest time with the minimum of overshoot and undershoot during power-up or external load disturbance.